-Reasonableness, Not Perfection, Wins the Day The Sixth Circuit recently reaffirmed that workplace investigations don’t have to be flawless—only reasonable.
-In a case involving a long-time delivery driver reassigned after a knee injury, the employer terminated him after credible reports linked him to graffiti found on customer trusses.
-The employee […]
+The Legal Standard: Reasonable vs. Flawless Workplace Investigations The Sixth Circuit recently reaffirmed that workplace investigations don’t have to be flawless—only reasonable.
+In a case involving a long-time delivery driver reassigned after a knee injury, the employer terminated him after credible reports linked him to graffiti found on customer trusses. […]

 First Amendment Primer The U.S. Constitution provides that “Congress shall make no law … abridging the freedom of speech…” That means that Congress is prohibited from imposing limitations on free speech.
 With the passage of the Fourteenth Amendment, that prohibition was extended to state governments.
 Accordingly, private employers can take […]